Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 According to the data below, marketing experts find these four groupings to be the most important metrics to include in an annual marketing report:

-More specifically, here are some common marketing metrics teams choose to track (across all subcomponents of the larger marketing department):
+More specifically, here are some common marketing metrics teams choose to track using a marketing dashboard software (across all subcomponents of the larger marketing department):

 Once you’ve decided the core metrics you want to share insight on with the larger organization, break your report down into main focus areas to highlight.
 We’ll dive into three of these below that our experts focus on for their marketing teams’ annual reports.